backyardbiomech/APlabs/docs/207/lab_11_Kidney.md

 ## Preparation for lab

 To get the most out of this lab you need to be prepared.
-The basic knowledge needed for this lab is covered in "OpenStax Anatomy and Physiology" in Chapter 25 "The Urinary System"
+The basic knowledge needed for this lab is covered in Chapter 24 "The Urinary System"

 ## Introduction